Dark chocolate is particularly beneficial for your gut. It provides fuel and promotes the growth of some of the gut's "good" bacteria.

 The percentage of cocoa in dark chocolate is important.
-The more cocoa chocolate contains, the darker it is, and the greater potential health benefits it has.
+The more cocoa chocolate contains, the darker it is, and the more health benefits it's likely to have.

-As the cocoa percentage gets greater, the chocolate is also less likely to contain other ingredients.
+As the cocoa percentage increases, the chocolate is also less likely to contain other ingredients.

-There’s no consensus on when chocolate starts to become beneficial for your diet, but Prof. Spector recommends dark chocolate that is at least 70% cocoa.
+There’s no consensus about when chocolate starts to become beneficial for your diet, but Prof. Spector recommends opting for chocolate that is at least 70% cocoa.

-Flavored or lower cocoa chocolate not only has more sugar, but it may also contain artificial sweeteners as well as emulsifiers to bind it together.
+Flavored and lower-cocoa chocolates have more sugar and may also contain artificial sweeteners, as well as emulsifiers to bind the product together.

-Prof. Spector warns that these extra ingredients “are bad for your gut microbes and will actually counteract any of the benefits” of the chocolate.
+Prof. Spector warns that these extra ingredients “are bad for your gut microbes and will actually counteract any of the benefits.”

 Try to choose organic dark chocolate to ensure that any added flavorings are less processed.

 Other factors can impact the potential health benefits of dark chocolate.
-Treating chocolate with alkali (known as Dutch-processing) can reduce the cocoa’s naturally bitter flavor but also significantly decreases its antioxidant levels.
+Treating chocolate with alkali (known as Dutch processing) can reduce the cocoa’s naturally bitter flavor, but it also significantly decreases the antioxidant levels.

 Likewise, the darker the chocolate, the more caffeine it has, which may be an issue if you’re sensitive to caffeine.

-There are no official recommendations for how much dark chocolate you should eat to get health benefits.
+There are no official recommendations about how much dark chocolate to eat for its health benefits.
 The key is moderation.

-Spencer Hyman, chocolate expert and founder of ethical craft chocolate company Cocoa Runners, recommends a “less is more” approach.
+Spencer Hyman, a chocolate expert and founder of the ethical craft chocolate company Cocoa Runners, recommends a “less is more” approach.

-“Try and train yourself to savor rather than to scarf,” he explains in an upcoming ZOE Science Podcast.
+“Try and train yourself to savor rather than to scarf,” he explained in the recent ZOE Science & Nutrition podcast.
 “It’s much better to have [a little bit of dark chocolate] than scarf some low-fat vanilla yogurt, which has actually got seven times the amount of sugar in it than a dark chocolate bar would have.”

-One review of studies looking at the effects of eating dark chocolate found that researchers gave participants between 20 grams (0.7 ounces) and 100 grams (3.5 ounces) each day.
+One review looking at the effects of dark chocolate found that the researchers had given participants between 20 g (0.7 oz) and 100 g (3.5 oz) each day.

-Another more recent review found that the majority of studies used a maximum of 20 grams per person per day.
+A more recent review found that most studies had given each participant a maximum of 20 g per day.

-Exactly when you eat it could be important, too.
-Studies suggest that eating a small amount of dark chocolate in the morning or evening may help stabilize your blood sugar levels by limiting your sweet cravings.
+Exactly when you eat chocolate could be important, too.
+Studies suggest that a small amount of dark chocolate in the mornings or evenings may help stabilize your blood sugar levels by limiting your sweet cravings.

 Dark chocolate is definitely a treat for your tastebuds.
-In moderate quantities and with high cocoa percentages, it may also be good for your health.
+And moderate amounts of minimally processed, high quality dark chocolate may also be good for your health.

 Aim for chocolate that is at least 70% cocoa.
-This contains more natural fiber, minerals, vitamins, and antioxidants, and fewer other ingredients like refined sugar and additives, which are present in lower percentage chocolate.
+This contains more natural fiber, minerals, vitamins, and antioxidants, and fewer other ingredients, like refined sugar and additives.

 There is evidence that the nutrients and antioxidants in cocoa — particularly flavanols — may help: